sibisai/CalendarGPT/README.md

 - Filter out all-day events for a cleaner view
 - Color-code events based on calendar categories
 - Secure handling of API keys and sensitive data
-- Haptic and animation feedback for enhanced user experience
 - Multi-event modification capabilities
   - Swap events between time slots
   - Clear events in a specific time range